-- Refuse to qualify a candidate even when the officer knows that the person has not complied with the requirements of the law; or - Remove a candidate's name from the ballot if the qualifying officer becomes aware after qualifying closes that the candidate has not complied with the "resign-to-run" law.
+- Refuse to qualify a candidate even when the officer knows that the person has not complied with the requirements of the law; or - Remove a candidate's name from the ballot if the qualifying officer becomes aware, after the close of qualifying, that the candidate has not complied with the "resign-to-run" law.

-Once a candidate is qualified to be on the ballot, his or her name cannot be removed from the ballot without a court order.
+Once a candidate is qualified to be on the ballot, their name cannot be removed from the ballot without a court order.